dh-tech/dh-tech.github.io/content/news/2025-03-04-February-Newsletter.md

 ---

-### News from the DHTech Community

-Dear DHTech member,

 It’s hard to believe but February is almost over!
 That means, it’s time for DHTech’s newsletter 🎉 And we have things to tell you about!
 Enjoy and engage ;)

 ### DHTech at DH2025 - Digital Humanities Tech Symposium